mecha-cms/x.comment/README.md

 Release Notes
 -------------

-### 1.18.x
+### 1.18.1

  - Improved default XSS filter.
-Now will also filter HTML attributes started with `on` and HTML values started with `javascript:`.
+Now will also filter HTML attribute names started with `on` and HTML attribute values started with `javascript:`.

 ### 1.18.0